 There are 5 steps for Control Scope Process:

-The first step of control scope process is Measuring performance against scope baseline.
+The first step of the control scope process is Measuring performance against the scope baseline.
 In order to check whether delivered work meets the initially agreed requirements, it is measured against the scope baseline.
 The scope baseline stores the last and up-to-date scope of a project.

 The second step is determining the magnitude of variance.
 After making the evaluation and checks, if the delivered work does not meet the agreed requirements and scope, the level of variance is identified.

-The third step control scope process is deciding whether a corrective action or a preventive action is needed.
+The third step control scope process is deciding whether corrective action or a preventive action is needed.
 After the variance against the scope baseline is determined, this variance must be fixed.
 These can be defect repairs or preventive actions that will reduce the possibility of future scope variances.

-The fifth and the last step control scope process is the evaluation of the impact of changes.
+The fifth and last step control scope process is the evaluation of the impact of changes.
 The output of the control scope process can be change requests.
-And in order to assess the outcomes of the change request to the project, impact of these changes should be evaluated.
+And in order to assess the outcomes of the change request to the project, the impact of these changes should be evaluated.
 Because the change control board will determine to approve a change request by evaluating the impact of changes as well.

 The Integration of Control Scope Process with Perform Integrated Change Control Process

-Also sometimes during other control processes of other knowledge management areas such as control cost, control schedule etc., there may be some impacts to the scope.
+Also sometimes during other control processes of other knowledge management areas such as control cost, control schedule, etc., there may be some impacts on the scope.
 For instance, the customer might request an earlier delivery time than the one agreed in the beginning.
 Naturally, with the same resources and budget, this can only be possible if the scope is reduced.
 This means there will be an impact on the project scope.

 These two reasons stated above will initiate the perform integrated change control process.
-This process is a part of integration management knowledge area.
+This process is a part of the integration management knowledge area.
 In this process, changes in a project are evaluated based on a structured approach and in a project only approved change requests can be implemented.